kjon-life/apisec-graphql-github/README.md

 # GitHub GraphQL Wrapper

-A GraphQL wrapper around the GitHub GraphQL API, designed for use with APIsec testing.
+A delightful GraphQL wrapper around the GitHub GraphQL API, designed for use with APIsec testing.

 When we run our server with `uv run uvicorn githubdata.main:app --reload`, it creates an endpoint we can queru with APIsec NG.